 Lung problems.
 Children have a greater risk of asthma and bronchiolitis, followed by chronic lung disease in adulthood.

-Becoming early smokers.
-These children are more likely to become smokers themselves.
+Starting to smoke at a young age.
+These children are more likely to begin smoking themselves.
 Some try smoking as young as five years old.

 Heart attack or stroke.
 The risk of a heart attack or stroke increases as they grow up.